appacademy/prep-work/App-Academy-prep-work.md

   aforementioned pages, you will be able to write a lot of powerful logic/code.
 Try to be as familiar as you can with those (i.e., Array, String, Enumerable + Hash).

-## Advanced

-* Well Grounded Rubyist Ch 1-6 (optional reference).
-A deep dive into Ruby.
-  More than is needed usually, and sometimes bogged down in an unhealthy fascination with obscure syntax, but provides depth if desired.

-* Eloquent Ruby (optional).
-Write idiomatic Ruby.

-__The most important thing we can tell you: You learn how to code by doing and making.
-Reading programming books or watching screencasts will help, but doing exercises and building small projects is by far the best way to learn.__